koenrane/KR-new-site/content/design.md

 I run [a multi-purpose spellchecking tool](https://github.com/tbroadley/spellchecker-cli).
 The tool maintains a whitelist dictionary which the user adds to over time.
 Potential mistakes are presented to the user, who indicates which ones are real.
 The false positives are ignored next time.
 The spellchecker also surfaces common hiccups like "the the."

 I then lint my Markdown links for probable errors.
 I found that I might mangle a Markdown link as `[here's my post on shard theory](shard-theory)`.
 However, the link URL should start with a slash: `/shard-theory`.
 My script catches these.
+I also check:
-I check the YAML metadata, ensuring that each article has required fields filled in (like `title` and `description`).
-I also check that no pages attempt to share a URL.
+1. Each article's metadata has required fields filled in (like `title` and `description`).
+2. No pages attempt to share a URL.
+3. [Sequences](/posts#sequences) are well-defined.
+Post $n$ should link backwards to a post $n-1$ which marks post $n$ as its successor.
+Similar logic should hold for posts $n$ and $n-1$.

-I check that my $\KaTeX$ expressions avoid using `\tag{...}`, as that command wrecks the formatting in the rendered HTML.
+4. $\KaTeX$ expressions avoid using `\tag{...}`, as that command wrecks the formatting in the rendered HTML.

 I lastly check that my CSS: